cataseven/Statistics-Graph-Chart-Card/README.md

 1. You brush-zoom on Card A — once the zoom completes, the start and end of the new window are shared with the rest of the page
 2. Every other card with Zoom Sync enabled listens for it
-3. If the group matches (or either card has no group), the receiving card adopts the same time window
+3. If the group matches exactly, the receiving card adopts the same time window.
+An empty group is a group in its own right: ungrouped cards sync only with other ungrouped cards, and never with a named group
 4. Resetting the zoom on any synced card clears the zoom on every card in the group

 The time window is shared in real time (timestamps, not pixels) so cards with different `hours_to_show` or `points_per_hour` still land on exactly the same zoomed range.